Resistance during the Holocaust

-On three cases, entire countries resisted the deportation of their Jewish population during the Holocaust.
+In three cases, entire countries resisted the deportation of their Jewish population during the Holocaust.
 In other countries, notable individuals or communities created resistance during the Holocaust which helped the Jews escape some concentration camps.

 Since 1963, a commission organized by Yad Vashem, the Holocaust Martyrs' and Heroes' Remembrance Authority in Israel, and headed by an Israeli Supreme Court justice, has been charged with the duty of awarding people who rescued Jews from the Holocaust the honorary title Righteous Among the Nations.
 As of January 2007, 21,758 people have received the honor.

 Diplomats and people of influence

 In a few cases, individual diplomats and people of influence, such as Oskar Schindler or Nicholas Winton, protected large numbers of Jews.
 Swedish diplomat Raoul Wallenberg, the Italian Giorgio Perlasca, Chinese consul-general to Austria Ho Feng Shan, and others saved tens of thousands of Jews with fake diplomatic passes.

 Sweden

 Swedish diplomat Raoul Wallenberg and his colleagues saved as many as 100,000 Hungarian Jews by providing them with diplomatic passes.